jmcastellanojimenez/Architecture-Learning-Guides/API.md

 **REST (Representational State Transfer)** is a software architectural style that defines a set of constraints for creating web services.
 The core principles of REST include client-server architecture, statelessness, cacheability, a uniform interface, a layered system and code on demand.
 These principles promote flexibility, scalability and maintainability in web service design.

+**Restful** generally describes something that provides rest, peace, or relaxation.
+In the context of APIs, "RESTful" refers to a style of software architecture that uses a set of constraints to design networked applications, particularly web services.
+RESTful APIs are designed to be scalable, simple and interoperable, often using standard HTTP methods like GET, POST, PUT and DELETE.

 ### Key Terminology
 - **Endpoint**: A specific URL where an API can be accessed
 - **Resource**: A data entity that can be accessed via the API